raspberrypilearning/sleep-tracker/en/step_5.md

 **Test** your program:

 + Check that your zZ animation plays when the simulator starts
-+ Check that your zZ animation also plays when the `A+B` button is pressed
++ Check that your zZ animation also plays when the `A+B` button is pressed (after the number of movements is displayed)

 --- /task ---